The Stowaway Crisis: 2,392 Hidden Passengers Entered U.S. Ports in a Single Year (1921 Report)

 Table Showing Number of Stowaways and Deserting Seamen during Fiscal Year 1920.
 GGA Image ID # 14335e83a8

-For the year indicated no less than 18,543 seamen deserted at American ports, while the number of stowaways arriving was 2,392.
-In the last year before the war the respective totals were 9,747 and 787.
+The year indicated no less than 18,543 seamen deserted at American ports, while the number of stowaways arriving was 2,392.
+In the last year before the war, the totals were 9,747 and 787.

-The annual report of the United States Department of Immigration for the year ending June 30, 1920, has much of interest to say about stowaways.
-Many of them gained admission, though the majority were returned to the ports whence they came ..
+The annual report of the United States Department of Immigration for the year ending June 30, 1920, has much to say about stowaways.
+Many of them gained admission, though the majority were returned to the ports from which they came.

-At New York, during the year no less than 302 were admitted, though generally they are spoken of as "an undesirable class, extremely troublesome while in detention."
+At New York, no less than 302 were admitted during the year, though generally, they are spoken of as "an undesirable class, extremely troublesome while in detention."
 Many come on small ships of lines with infrequent sailings, which accounted for many of the prolonged delays in repatriating them.

 "Their obstreperous actions and numerous attempts to escape have added greatly to the usual difficulties. . . .
-It seems that the companies concerned do not take adequate precautions to see to it that unauthorized persons are prevented from getting aboard their vessels abroad," says the Ellis Island report.
+It seems that the companies concerned do not take adequate precautions to prevent unauthorized persons from boarding their vessels abroad," says the Ellis Island report.

-Philadelphia admitted 45 and sixteen others escaped.
+Philadelphia admitted 45, and sixteen others escaped.
 The majority of the stowaways in the Delaware district arrived on tramp steamers.
 Baltimore admitted 34 stowaways.
-Besides these 16 American stowaways arrived at the port.
-The Baltimore Commissioner says with regard to stowaway arrivals:
+Besides these, 16 American stowaways arrived at the port.
+The Baltimore Commissioner says about stowaway arrivals:

-"The last few months have seen a peat increase in arrivals of this class, the principal contributing causes for which are quite apparent.
-These are, briefly, the distressing economic conditions in some parts of Europe and in the West Indies; the consular vie requirements, which many aliens cannot comply with or measure up to; the help afforded by a sympathetic members of crews in assisting and facilitating the hiding on board of destitute aliens, many of whom are or have been of the seafaring class; and laxity in searching vessels prior to sailing for this country.
-There is every reason to believe that the influx of stowaways, for these reasons, will be even greater in the coming year.
+"The last few months have seen a peat increase in arrivals of this class, the principal contributing causes for which are apparent.
+These are, briefly, the distressing economic conditions in some parts of Europe and the West Indies; the consular vie requirements, which many aliens cannot comply with or measure up to; the help afforded by sympathetic members of crews in assisting and facilitating the hiding on board of destitute aliens, many of whom are or have been of the seafaring class; and laxity in searching vessels before sailing for this country.
+There is every reason to believe that the influx of stowaways for these reasons will be even greater in the coming year.

 Seattle Didn't Search Ships

 Norfolk admitted 41 stowaways, Jacksonville 23, and Boston 14.
-At New Orleans 40 were admitted, chiefly young negroes.
+At New Orleans, 40 were accepted, chiefly young negroes.
 Galveston admitted 31.
 A sharp watch had to be kept, says the Galveston report, for draft evaders from Mexico or deserters from the American Army in France.

-San Francisco admitted thirteen stowaways, but debarred 24, including fourteen Japanese and one Chinaman.
-Seattle made no attempt to. search ships for stowaways.
+San Francisco admitted thirteen stowaways but debarred 24, including fourteen Japanese and one Chinaman.
+Seattle did not attempt to.
+Search ships for stowaways.

-"Owing to the fact," says its report, "that we have a limited number of officers in this district no attempt has been made during the year to search incoming vessels for stowaways.
-But 13 stowaways were discovered during the year, all of them being Japanese.
-Eleven of these Japanese stowaways were deported, the remaining 2 being admitted.
+"Owing to the fact," says its report, "that we have a limited number of officers in this district, no attempt has been made during the year to search incoming vessels for stowaways.
+But 13 stowaways were discovered during the year, all Japanese.
+Eleven of these Japanese stowaways were deported, the remaining two being admitted.
 A much larger number of stowaways has undoubtedly gained admission to the United States through this district in this manner.

 Under the present manner of handling seamen, however, it is such an easy matter for them to gain admission to this country after being granted identity cards that there is little incentive for aliens who desire to gain unlawful admission to come as stowaways."